No arbitrage and multiplicative special semimartingales: Financial models in discrete time

-Important in the previous two results to note that NA is equivalent to the existence of an EMM $\bbq \approx \bbp$, which connects to the well-known no-arbitrage result in discrete time; see, e.g. \cite{FS}.
+Important in the previous result is to note that NA is equivalent to the existence of an EMM $\bbq \approx \bbp$, which connects to the well-known no-arbitrage result in discrete time; see, e.g. \cite{FS}.
 This is due to the fact that, in the present discrete time setting, for every deflator as in Theorem \ref{thm-FTAP}, which is a multiplicative special semimartingale, the local martingale part is a true martingale, which gives rise to the aforementioned measure change.
+This finding indicates that without moving to continuous time modeling one would be unable to exploit less expensive real world pricing that would work in practice when the existing market would have an ELMD that is a strict local martingale.

 \begin{remark} Concerning the existence of self-financing arbitrage portfolios, we can draw the following conclusions: \begin{enumerate} \item In the situation of Theorem \ref{thm-FTAP} a nonnegative self-financing arbitrage portfolio does not exist in the market $\bbs \cup \{ B \}$.
 Note that this does not exclude the existence of arbitrage portfolios which go negative in between, say admissible arbitrage portfolios.